It’s possible to tell the truth about Santa, focus on Jesus, and keep the magic this Christmas. Simple tips for combining all three.

-Mr. B and I decided with the Littles that we were going to take a different approach.
-We didn’t want some of these things about Santa to be equated with God.
-That is so far from what St. Nicholas was about.
+Mr. B and I decided to take a different approach with the Littles.
+We didn’t want some of these things about Santa to be equated with God, which is exactly what happens with some children and it’s so far from what St. Nicholas was about.

 Recommended: The 3 Simple Things You’re Getting Wrong about God

 The life of St. Nicholas is a little blurry because many stories of his life were written long after his death.
-Not all stories line up in a nice, neat package.
 Some stories have more of a legendary status than actual facts.
 They’ve even led to our current Christmas traditions.

-Stockings by the fire, oranges in stockings, and gifts given under cover of the night came from this tale of three gold bags mysteriously appearing to help with dowries for a poor man’s three daughters to keep them from being sold into servitude (or prostitution).
+Stockings by the fire, oranges in stockings, and gifts given under cover of night came from a tale of three gold bags mysteriously appearing to help with dowries to keep a poor man’s daughters from being sold into servitude (or prostitution).